opentargets-archive/BioDataEU_2018/README.md

+THIS REPOSITORY HAS BEEN ARCHIVED AS OF 05.05.2021

 # BioDataWorld Congress 2018 (BioDataEU_2018)
 ## 28 November 2018
 One day event hosted at the Basel Congress Center with an opportunity to creatively and collaboratively address challenges in target identification and validation.